pecenikaKsyu/Cryptography_LiquorLedger/lab2/README.md

 Each file contains the code that implements a certain cipher.
 There are 2 main functions: encryption and decryption for each of the ciphers mentioned and described above.

+### RC5 Block Cipher
+For the implementation, initially the initialization of data are needed, that is effectuated by the function __init__ .
+The most difficult part is to modify the key to our needs.
+The algorithm contains 3 steps, aling the key, extend it and shuffle it.
+This algorithm is implemented by the function _expand_key:
+* align : _align_key
+* extend : _extend_key
+* shuffle : _mix

+The en/de-coding functions are the next described: _encrypt_block, encrypt_file and encrypt_str,
+for encryption, and respectively for the decryption, _decrypt_block, decrypt_file and decrypt_str.

+The driver code runs the cipher, gets the information, encrypts and decrypts the data.

+### RC4 Stream Cipher

+The tricky part in this algorithm is the key.
+The Key-Scheduling Algorithm is described by the function KSA.
+Pseudo random generation algorithm for stream generation is described by the function PRGA, once the vector S is initialized, the input key will not be used.
+In this step, for each S[i] algorithm swap it with another byte in S according to a scheme dictated by the current configuration of S. After reaching S[255] the process continues, starting from S[0] again.
+This algorithm is implemented by the _get_keystream_ function .

+The encryption algorithm is based on XOR operation, that is described by the encrypt_logic function.
+To encrypt or decrypt the given text called by the "encrypt" and "decrypt" functions.

 ## Conclusions / Screenshots / Results
 In this laboratory work, we studied block and stream ciphers.
 Their implementation is closely related to mathematical concepts for encryption or decryption to be effectuated.